 Other Experience, Training, and Certifications

-In addition to the generalized education/experience and training recommended by NOAA Fisheries, there may be project-specific experience, training, or certifications that are required by industry, observer employers, or to meet the compliance needs of the particular project.
-For example, some projects may require animal tagging and handling experience.
-Protected Species Observers should consult industry standards and their employer’s guidelines to ensure they are adequately prepared to fulfill their role.
+In addition to the generalized education, experience, and training recommended by NOAA Fisheries, there may be position-specific experience, training, or certifications that are required by industry, observer employers, or to meet the compliance needs of the particular project.
+For example, some positions may require animal handling, tagging and genetic sampling (i.e., tissue collection) experience.
+Protected Species Observers should understand the position's duty description, consult industry standards, and review their employer’s guidelines to ensure they are adequately prepared to fulfill their role.

 Regional Approval Process for Specific New England/Mid-Atlantic and Southeast Projects

 NOAA Fisheries does not conduct formal training for Protected Species Observers, but we review the credentials of observer candidates who may be qualified to perform Protected Species Observer duties in the Greater Atlantic and Southeast Regions (i.e., from Maine to Texas).

 Our approval is based on an individual’s training and experience.
 In some cases, specific work experience is an acceptable proxy for formal education.
 If you are interested in receiving approval as a Protected Species Observer in these geographic areas, we recommend that you forward your résumé, pertinent certifications including all relevant training and experience in detail (i.e., dates of employment, names of supervisors, specific duties related to marine mammals/sea turtles/fish, number of animals worked with, and number and type of vessels crewed, etc.), and a cover letter to the address shown below:

 NOAA Fisheries Greater Atlantic Regional Fisheries Office

 Conditional and Unconditional Ratings by Role or Project Type